Kiteretsu77/FAST_Anime_VSR/README.md

 5. run "python mass_production.py" to process all videos inside a folder (needed to edit input_dir && store_dir) run "python main.py" to process just one single file (edit input and output directory in config.py by inp_path && store_dir) [This mode doesn't use any multiprocessing, so it's much slower than mass_production.py]

-Fell free to look at this document (https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p) for the implementation and algorithm I have used